josheeg/Game-Note/README.md

 /plan

-Entering plan mode. make a plan to make a a game what libraries are needed  reserch plan implement loops ralph loops  reserch plan imliment loops
+Entering plan mode. make a plan to make a forcasting program with tensorflow keras cnn and ltsm deep neuronetworks /endplan
- /endplan

-/research_codebase "look through the cloned goose repo and research the prompt and what they would need for requirements and steps"
+/research_codebase "forcasting programs in python with tensorflow and keras cnn ltsm deep neuronetworks"

-/create_plan make a a game what libraries are needed and steps
+/create_plan make a forcasting programs in python with tensorflow and keras cnn ltsm deep neuronetworks

-/implement_plan from plan
+/implement_plan forcasting programs in python with tensorflow and keras cnn ltsm deep neuronetworks